-The ViSTA_GrAM model demonstrated its capacity to represent the multiple processes defining arid environments and that a deeper representation of the dynamics of grazing is possible with the help of an agent-based model.
-The lack of differentiation possible between the simulations with different stocking rates highlights the need for a good definition of the influence of each process on the resulting landscape returned by the model.
-While the presentation order of each process in this paper informs of the general hierarchy between the processes, the sensitivity tests presented are not complete enough to compare the effect of each of these processes on a normalized scale.
+The ViSTA\GrAM model demonstrated its capacity to represent the multiple processes defining arid environments and that a deeper representation of the dynamics of grazing is possible with the help of an agent-based model.
+The similar outcomes of the simulations with different stocking rates suggest that the influence of each modeled process on the resulting landscape returned by the model is not well known.
+While the presentation order of each process in this paper provides information on the general hierarchy between the processes, the sensitivity tests presented are not complete enough to compare the effect of each of these processes on a normalized scale.
 Further work on a normalized sensitivity classification of each process would allow for a quantifiable comparison of their importance and help guide impact studies of environmental change in arid environments.